aj-yildiz/3-sided-healtech-platform/README-DB-SETUP.md

 If you encounter any issues:

-1. Check the Supabase logs for any SQL errors
+1. Check the Supabase logs for any errors
-2. Verify that the patients table exists and has the expected structure
+3. Verify that the patients table exists and has the expected structure
-3. Ensure that the authenticated role has the necessary permissions
+4. Ensure that the authenticated role has the necessary permissions

 For additional help, contact the development team.